xmackex/replicator/README.md

 A [puppet module](https://github.com/elsevier-core-engineering/puppet-replicator) capable of automatically installing and configuring Replicator is also available.

+## Commands

+Replicator supports a number of commands (CLI) which allow for the easy control and manipulation of the replicator binary.

+### Command: agent

+The agent command is the main entry point into Replicator: it runs the agent that handles client or server functionality, including exposing interfaces for client consumption and running jobs.
+A subset of the available replicator agent configuration can optionally be passed in via CLI arguments:

+- -config=<path>: The path to either a single config file or a directory of config files to use for configuring the Replicator agent.
+Replicator processes configuration files in lexicographic order.

+### Command: init

+The init command creates an example job scaling document in the current directory.
+This document can then be manipulated to meet your requirements, or be used to test replicator against the [Nomad init](https://www.nomadproject.io/docs/commands/init.html) example job.

+### Command: version

+The version command displays build information about the running binary, including the release version.

 ## Configuration File Syntax

 Replicator uses the [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) for configuration files.
 By proxy, this means the configuration is also JSON compatible.